philrz/super/book/src/super-sql/expressions/comparisons.md

 where `<expr>` is any expression that produces a string type and `<pattern>` is a constant expression that results in a string type.

+>[!NOTE]
-> _Currently, `<pattern>` must be a constant value and cannot depend on the input.
+> Currently, `<pattern>` must be a constant value and cannot depend on the input.
 > Also, the `ilike` operator for case-insensitive matching is not yet supported.
-> These capabilities will be included in a future version of SuperSQL._
+> These capabilities will be included in a future version of SuperSQL.

 The `like` comparator is true if the `<pattern>` matches `<expr>` where pattern consists of literal characters, `_` for matching any single letter, and `%` for